What is email accessibility?

 Short center-aligned text only

-Center aligning seems to be more accepted in email designs than justified text and actually there are many brands including Starbucks, Disney, Airbnb, GoPro, Nike, and many others who refuse to obey this rule which makes reading a challenging experience for dyslexic and even non-dyslexic people.
+Center aligning seems to be more accepted in email designs than justified text, but it’s usually overused.
+There are many brands including Starbucks, Disney, Airbnb, GoPro, Nike, that refuse to obey this rule.
+As a result, many of their emails are challenging to read for dyslexic and even non-dyslexic people.

 Always break up large blocks of text